Sundo: Czech

+The European SunDo Association is based in the Czech Republic which can be found via the www.sundoclub.cz website.

+As breathing is becoming more needed as a tool to help the mental and physical health, parts of the Sundo breathing meditation can be used for different activities/classes with adults, youth and seniors to help balance the mind-body-spirit system.
+Sundo is providing very complex and useful techniques for different needs - postural, stretching and strengthening for the body, calming the mind, and mainly centering for the energy, getting the body organised then in harmony knowing its centre.

+Nurturing lower danjeon is long term deep transformation for practitioners dedicated to regular practice of sundo, which can be considered part of neigong inner qigong family practices.

 Russia

 Practice of Sundo

 Sundo is a technique aimed at stimulating internal energy (called "Ki" by the Japanese and Koreans, "Qi" or "Chi" by the Chinese), through breathing exercises, postures and to meditation.
 The energy thus gathered is then used to establish and maintain the various balances: physical, emotional and spiritual.

 Sundo's theoretical approach is the same as in acupuncture: by acting on the meridians of the body, you achieve a state of relaxation, inner calm, and you also strengthen your immune system, thus balancing the body and mind.
 The basic Sundo exercises, although very gentle, also greatly improve flexibility and physical ease, which allows the practitioner to feel their best in their body.
 Finally, at the end of assiduous learning, the practitioner tackles the deep meditation exercises, which complete their inner development.

 The purpose is to actually develop the strength of the mind and improve the personality that can control oneself through the practice of Sundo.
 It is not actually the purpose of performing danjeon breathing to exert instantaneous powers such as accumulating and destroying energy through breathing.